TikTok, influencers on the clock – TechCrunch

 In this conversation, we cover:

-- Influencers taking on the marketing world
+- Influencers taking on the marketing world.

-- How Metrick sees trends developing geographically
+- How Metrick sees trends developing geographically.

-- How to build a growth marketing team
+- How to build a growth marketing team.